Philip H. Corboy Law Center Photograph

 • International standardization or comparative analyses of cybersecurity law

 If you have any questions about the submission process or potential topics, or if you are not submitting a paper but would like to attend the conference as a paper discussant or participant, please email conference@clpsc.org.
+Please note: we prefer to keep this conference small, so we will only admit a limited number of serious attendee requests.

 Sincerely,